aryanjverma/als-detection/README.md

 ## Data Format
 - All data is stored in the `ALSDetection_data/` directory.
 - Files are named `A01.csv`-`A11.csv` (ALS) and `N01.csv`-`N11.csv` (Normal).
-- Each file contains rows of comma-separated biosignal features.
+- Each file contains rows of comma-separated acoustic features.

 ## Results
 - **Neural Network (MLPClassifier):**